 Glass coatings such as mirror, chrome, ceramic and organic coloured layers are easy to perforate or remove by laser while the sensitive glass surface beneath is frosted simultaneousely.

-The laser is less suitable for the production of large-area frostings.
+The laser is less suitable for the production of full-area frostings.
 Here, the classic matting processes have an advantage due to the shorter process times.

 But wherever the application of decors, detailed graphics and photo motifs is required, the laser really shows its advantages.
 Thanks to cerilas laser technology, the otherwise costly and labor-intensive manual process steps are no longer necessary.

 By using the cerilas laser technology from cericom, you transfer your design directly from the computer to the glass.
 Forget about refilling ink, cleaning screens, printing heads, or the disposal of blasting material.
-From now on, work with a laser - a tool that never gets dull.
+From now on, let work with light - a tool that never gets dull.